This blog summaries the insights shared at an LSE Careers panel event, which focused on getting into international development as an undergraduate.

 Volunteer in London

 London has a huge number of NGOs based in the city so along with New York is one of the best cities in the world to get experience in this sector.
-You can volunteer during term-time or in the holidays; find opportunities on CareerHub (our Volunteer Centre post opportunities regularly)!
+You can volunteer during term-time or in the holidays; find opportunities on CareerHub (the LSE Volunteer Centre post opportunities regularly)!

 Doing some temporary work in an administrative role or similar entry-level position can give you a way into the sector and valuable experience.
 About a year doing this sort of work should be sufficient.

 Start in the private sector and then move into development

 Many people make the move into international development after starting in the private sector.
 This will be an easier move to make if you experience is transferable.
 For example you may train as an accountant or HR specialist and take this skill into development or perhaps you develop expertise in homelessness by working on housing policy for local government.
 Project management skills are also valued by programmes teams in NGOs.